Pro/dkim-exchange/README.md

 ## Documentation

-All documentation has now been moved to the [Wiki](https://github.com/Pro/dkim-exchange/wiki) for ease of navigation and maintenance.
+All documentation has now been migrated to the [Wiki](https://github.com/Pro/dkim-exchange/wiki) for ease of navigation and maintenance.